Northcote Road, Takapuna - Road layout improvements Northcote Road, Takapuna - Road layout improvements

 - Concerns that the traffic light phasing is out of sync, or will be after these changes, and a request that the phasing for non-vehicle traffic is improved.

-All signals in the Auckland region road network are optimised every 2-3 years as part of the route optimisation programme.
+All signals in the Auckland region road network are optimised every 2 to 3 years as part of the route optimisation programme.
 Your concerns will be passed along to our phasing team to investigate.

 - Concern that these changes will not provide any meaningful benefit, especially for the cost of them.